kurt-krueckeberg/pn/docs/notes.md

 in an easy-to-use table.

-[SciSpace](https://typeset.io/) allows you to not only search for relevant scientific literature, but better comprehend it with the help of
-AI.
+[SciSpace](https://typeset.io/) goes even further ad uses AI to help you better comprehend articles.

 Here are two questions I asked on SciSpace: